addrummond/lingpaper.cls/README.markdown

 * Wide margins.
 * Footnotes same size as main text draft papers but size 11 in "handout" mode.
 * "handout" option narrows margins.
-* Footnotes normally are same size as main text, but shrink to 11pt in "handout" mode.
 * Easy to switch betwen double/single spacing and footnotes/endnotes.

 Package options: